kengz/aiva-doc/source/includes/_FEATURES.md

 For more, see [Polyglot environment](#polyglot) and [Socket.io clients](#clients) for how it's done.
 We now support `node.js, python, ruby`.

-## <a name="builtin-ai"></a>built-in AI tools
+## <a name="builtin-ai"></a>AI tools

-AIVA comes with a set of well-rounded set AI/machine learning tools - each is the most advanced of its type.
-We have packaged these tools nicely, so you can get right into work with them.
-This saves you the tideous hunt, installation, and setup.
+AIVA can be used with a set of well-rounded set AI/machine learning tools - each is the most advanced of its type.
+The recommendations below saves you the tideous hunt, installation, and setup.

-`lib/<lang>/ais/` contains the specific implementations of the AI modules/models, and `lib/<lang>/ai.<lang>` is the high-level script that imports the functions from `lib/<lang>/ais/` for usage.

 Thanks to the multi-language feature, we can easily access the machine learning universe of Python.
 For example, <a href="https://github.com/kengz/aiva/tree/master/lib/py/ais/" target="_blank"><code>lib/py/ais/</code></a> contains a sample Tensorflow training script <a href="https://github.com/kengz/aiva/tree/master/lib/py/ais/dnn_titanic_train.py" target="_blank"><code>dnn_titanic_train.py</code></a>, and a script to deploy that DNN for usage <a href="https://github.com/kengz/aiva/tree/master/lib/py/ais/dnn_titanic_deploy.py" target="_blank"><code>dnn_titanic_deploy.py</code></a>.
 It is interfaced through <a href="https://github.com/kengz/aiva/tree/master/scripts/dnn_titanic.js" target="_blank"><code>scripts/dnn_titanic.js</code></a> that allows you to use run predictions.